Skip to main content

 So I guess you could say that much in the same way that society in the Jurassic World films has lost touch with a childlike wonder that gives them reverence for dinosaurs, our society is losing touch with the thing that makes movies so engaging.

-I’ll clarify one final time; I’m not trying to assign any moral imperative to a person’s opinion of the Jurassic World movies.
-Maybe a person just isn’t feeling what Trevorrow did for the franchise, and that’s no sin, but working backwards from a foregone conclusion that these movies are just dino-branded money pits because it might get you more clicks, that doesn't help anyone.
+But working backwards from the conclusion that these movies are just dino-branded money pits, that doesn't help anyone.
 In hindsight, the fact that this trilogy never really internalized this pushback actually reads like a point in its favor.
-This could have easily been a Star Wars sequel trilogy situation where there was no singular vision guiding the trilogy and each new installment was just a counterpoint to the previous, but Trevorrow and his team knew what story they were telling, and they told that story.
-The week leading up to “Dominion,” Trevorrow shared,
+This could have easily been a Star Wars sequel trilogy situation where there was no guiding vision for the trilogy and each new installment was just a counterpoint to the previous, but Trevorrow and his team knew what story they were telling, and they told that story.

 “I hope with this one that people feel like I've treated it with respect, that I've made bold new decisions that have made this richer and deeper.
 And ultimately recognize that dinosaurs are a reminder of how very briefly we've been on this planet, and that we shouldn't treat this place as if we own it, because we coexist with a lot of living things.”